 c) incomplete information.

 So now you, the attorney, have the subject’s tangible assets information.
-The subject owns a Chelsea duplex, a home in Hyde Park and a boat docked at the Bayside Marina.
-The next step, from an investigative standpoint, can range from determining if the subject has any liens, judgments, bankruptcies and other pending litigation to a full criminal background check.
+The subject owns a CPW pied-a-terre, a home in the Kensington section of Great Neck and a boat docked at the Huguenot Marina.
+The next step, from an investigative standpoint should be to determine if the subject has any liens, judgments, bankruptcies and other pending litigation, and from there, conduct a full criminal background check.

-In answer to our premise question then: Asset Searches: How Far is Far Enough?
-Assess the potential settlement/judgment and the likelihood of the subject having seizable assets.
+So how far is far enough with an asset search?
+Assess the potential settlement/judgment.
 For a large settlement/judgment, request a full background and asset search (certain convictions can prohibit a person from holding officer position in a business); medium settlement/judgment: basic background and asset search and for a small judgment: a basic asset search.

 As always, be safe.